Norwegian leek, beans & potato stew

 Method

 If using dried beans, start a day ahead and soak your dried beans overnight.
-Cook tender and let cool down to room temp.
+Cook tender and let cool down to room temp in the liquid.
 Regardless if you use dried or canned beans thoroughly rinse off the cooking water, as this will colour the dish otherwise.
 Set aside in the colander to drip off in the sink.

 Peel and dice the potatoes.
 You want a rustic feel to this dish, so do not cut things to finely.